 - A smallish camera with a wide-angle lens will be easier to keep steady in the airplane.

-- EcoFlight can provide your organization with go-pro footage from the plane if requested ahead.
+- Passengers will be provided with the edited photos EcoFlight shoots during your flight.
+EcoFlight can also provide your organization with go-pro footage from the plane if requested ahead.

 Remember to tag EcoFlight in your social media posts!